lokbahadurchhetri/k8s-monitoring-with-prometheus/README.md

-Note : The above code is still in progress.
-(The alert manager is yet to be configured)
+Note : The above Scripts are still in progress.